Peer Leader Program

 Peer Leader Job Description

-- Help organize and run Summer and Fall Orientations;
+- Help organize and run Summer Pilgrimage and Fall Orientations

-- Serve as a resource for new students for the entire Academic Year;
+- Serve as a resource for new students for all of Academic Year 2020-2021

-- Help plan and teach a section of LAS 1000: Bridges to Learning (first-year seminar);
+- Help plan and co-teach a section of LAS 1000: Bridges to Learning

-- Connect new students to campus resources & build community;
+- Connect new students to campus resources and build community

-- Promote social & academic success among new students;
+- Promote social and academic success among new students

-- Obtain ropes course training to lead team-building activities; and,
+- Obtain ropes course training to lead team-building activities

 Qualifications – Applicants must: